tOndO-keyboard/tOndO-keyboard/README.md

 Sure!

 Current record is 72 WPM and is held by Riccardo Foschi.
-It was scored on monkeytype.com in English on a 30 seconds duration trial with 10-ish tentative.
+It was scored on [monkeytype.com](monkeytype.com) in English on a 30 seconds duration trial with 10-ish tentative.

 [Video proof here](https://youtu.be/zXWKaaur8ZE).

 We believe the record could be challenged quite easily with a little bit of training: if you can beat it, share the video or send it to us, and we will share it.

-[Here is another tentative](https://youtu.be/4T443q3Aax0) scoring 71 WPM on 10fastfingers.com in Italian (Riccardo mother tongue) on a 60 seconds duration trial.
+[Here is another tentative](https://youtu.be/4T443q3Aax0) scoring 71 WPM on [10fastfingers.com](10fastfingers.com) in Italian (Riccardo mother tongue) on a 60 seconds duration trial.

 ## Why is there only an Android version?
 When will it land on iOS?

 tOndO's front-end was developed in Unity.

-On iOS, Unity occupies a lot more memory than necessary and the system has a very strict policy on memory allocation for app extensions (such as input methods).
+On iOS, [due to a known bug](https://issuetracker.unity3d.com/issues/ios-uaal-after-unloading-a-unity-scene-memory-remains-allocated-depending-on-how-much-memory-was-used-in-the-scene), Unity occupies a lot more memory than necessary and the system has a [very strict policy on memory allocation for app extensions](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/ExtensionCreation.html) (such as input methods).

 As we never managed to decrement memory usage (or to increment memory availability) the only alternative seems to start developing the front-end from scratch using something different.